tbxiao/chauff.github.io/_posts/2018-05-28-phd-positions.md

 title: 2 PhD positions
 ---

-In the NWO project **Searchx: Integrating search and sensemaking into large-scale open online learning** I have two open PhD positions.
+In the NWO project **Searchx: Integrating search and sensemaking into large-scale open online learning** I have two open PhD positions at the Delft University of Technology.
 Application deadline: June 15, 2018.

 ## Project description